Insider Selling: Arista Networks, Inc. (NYSE:ANET) Insider Sells 100,000 Shares of Stock

 Andreas Bechtolsheim also recently made the following trade(s):

-Several equities analysts have recently weighed in on ANET shares.
-KeyCorp raised their price objective on Arista Networks from $165.00 to $172.00 and gave the company an “overweight” rating in a report on Tuesday, February 15th.
-Wells Fargo & Company upgraded Arista Networks from an “equal weight” rating to an “overweight” rating and raised their price objective for the company from $142.00 to $160.00 in a report on Thursday, March 10th.
-Loop Capital raised their price objective on Arista Networks from $157.00 to $170.00 in a report on Tuesday, February 15th.
-Oppenheimer restated a “market perform” rating and issued a $305.00 price objective on shares of Arista Networks in a report on Wednesday, May 4th.
-Finally, The Goldman Sachs Group lifted their price target on Arista Networks from $135.50 to $150.00 and gave the stock a “buy” rating in a report on Tuesday, March 1st.
-Eight research analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company.
-Based on data from MarketBeat, Arista Networks currently has a consensus rating of “Buy” and an average target price of $153.61.
+A number of hedge funds have recently added to or reduced their stakes in the business.
+Captrust Financial Advisors increased its stake in Arista Networks by 2.1% during the third quarter.
+Captrust Financial Advisors now owns 1,770 shares of the technology company’s stock valued at $608,000 after purchasing an additional 36 shares during the last quarter.
+Dynamic Technology Lab Private Ltd increased its stake in Arista Networks by 1.9% during the third quarter.
+Dynamic Technology Lab Private Ltd now owns 3,218 shares of the technology company’s stock valued at $1,106,000 after purchasing an additional 59 shares during the last quarter.
+Corient Capital Partners LLC increased its stake in Arista Networks by 5.2% during the third quarter.
+Corient Capital Partners LLC now owns 1,244 shares of the technology company’s stock valued at $427,000 after purchasing an additional 61 shares during the last quarter.
+Alaethes Wealth LLC increased its stake in Arista Networks by 2.1% during the third quarter.
+Alaethes Wealth LLC now owns 3,683 shares of the technology company’s stock valued at $1,266,000 after purchasing an additional 75 shares during the last quarter.
+Finally, Vestmark Advisory Solutions Inc. increased its stake in Arista Networks by 3.5% during the first quarter.
+Vestmark Advisory Solutions Inc. now owns 2,729 shares of the technology company’s stock valued at $379,000 after purchasing an additional 92 shares during the last quarter.
+Hedge funds and other institutional investors own 67.10% of the company’s stock.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Vanguard Group Inc. raised its position in shares of Arista Networks by 1.4% in the first quarter.
-Vanguard Group Inc. now owns 25,268,588 shares of the technology company’s stock valued at $3,511,828,000 after buying an additional 353,253 shares in the last quarter.
-BlackRock Inc. raised its position in shares of Arista Networks by 316.3% in the fourth quarter.
-BlackRock Inc. now owns 17,330,539 shares of the technology company’s stock valued at $2,491,267,000 after buying an additional 13,167,098 shares in the last quarter.
-State Street Corp raised its position in shares of Arista Networks by 316.7% in the fourth quarter.
-State Street Corp now owns 8,893,510 shares of the technology company’s stock valued at $1,278,442,000 after buying an additional 6,759,436 shares in the last quarter.
-Capital World Investors raised its position in shares of Arista Networks by 289.1% in the fourth quarter.
-Capital World Investors now owns 8,686,014 shares of the technology company’s stock valued at $1,248,615,000 after buying an additional 6,453,749 shares in the last quarter.
-Finally, Alliancebernstein L.P. increased its stake in Arista Networks by 303.5% in the fourth quarter.
-Alliancebernstein L.P. now owns 8,374,583 shares of the technology company’s stock valued at $1,203,846,000 after acquiring an additional 6,299,163 shares during the last quarter.
-Institutional investors own 67.10% of the company’s stock.
+Several equities research analysts recently issued reports on ANET shares.
+Citigroup raised their target price on shares of Arista Networks from $150.00 to $160.00 and gave the stock a “buy” rating in a research report on Tuesday, February 15th.
+Credit Suisse Group raised their target price on shares of Arista Networks from $166.00 to $175.00 and gave the stock an “outperform” rating in a research report on Tuesday, February 15th.
+Cowen lifted their price target on shares of Arista Networks from $151.00 to $154.00 in a research report on Tuesday, May 3rd.
+Zacks Investment Research cut shares of Arista Networks from a “strong-buy” rating to a “hold” rating and set a $133.00 price target on the stock. in a research report on Tuesday, April 19th.
+Finally, The Goldman Sachs Group lifted their price target on shares of Arista Networks from $135.50 to $150.00 and gave the company a “buy” rating in a research report on Tuesday, March 1st.
+Eight analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and a consensus price target of $153.61.

 Arista Networks, Inc develops, markets, and sells cloud networking solutions in the Americas, Europe, the Middle East, Africa, and the Asia-Pacific.
 The company's cloud networking solutions consist of extensible operating systems, a set of network applications, as well as gigabit Ethernet switching and routing platforms.